-ALL offers special membership rates for Trainee Teachers and NQTs who are training and working in the primary or secondary sector as a language teacher.
+ALL offers special membership rates for Trainee Teachers and Early Career Teachers of languages in the primary or secondary sector.

-For just £27.50 a year Trainee Teacher, Student, NQT and RQT memberships enable you to receive all the member benefits offered by the Association.
-What's more members can take advantage of this low rate for two consecutive years.
+For just £27.50 a year Trainee Teacher, Student, ECT (NQT and RQT) memberships enable you to receive all the member benefits offered by the Association.
+What's more, members can take advantage of this low rate for two consecutive years.

-FREE publication NQTs at the heart of ALL for all NQT members.
+FREE publication NQTs at the heart of ALL for all ECT members.

 1. ALL intro + update (5 mins)

 2. 'lightly-themed' presentation by someone (maximum 15 minutes)

 3. Sharing nuggets of success [a couple of brief breakout room sessions to help you get to know others

 4. Some sort of fun activity e.g. game / music (about 10 minutes)